In order to help you more quickly, please CLICK HERE TO EMAIL US or call 704.372.8322. A representative of the firm will call you ASAP.

 Damages that may be recovered in a wrongful death claim include compensation for:

 - Care, treatment and hospitalization expenses related to the injury resulting in death;

 - Services, protection, care and assistance the decedent would have provided for the surviving family;

 - Society, companionship, comfort, guidance, kindly offices and advice the decedent would have provided;

 - Punitive damages, if the decedent's death was caused through malice or willful or wanton misconduct.

 Wrongful death claims are often complex with many legal points that are difficult to understand.
-The Law Offices of Paul Whitfield & Associates will arrange a free consultation with a personal injury attorney to discuss your concerns and offer explanations to help you evaluate the potential of pursuing a wrongful death claim.
+The Law Offices of Paul Whitfield, P.A., will arrange a free consultation with a personal injury attorney to discuss your concerns and offer explanations to help you evaluate the potential of pursuing a wrongful death claim.